 - RTD Type: This temperature transmitter comprises RTD sensors, which change electrical resistance due to the change in process temperature.
 The relationship between these two aspects is used to calculate the temperature.

-- Pressure: These transmitters are used to measure pressure in different processes.
+- Types of Pressure Transmitter: These transmitters are used to measure pressure in different processes.
 Pressure transmitters are divided into three types:

 - Absolute Transmitter: This transmitter take vacuum pressure as its base, and then measures process pressure.